-Here is a list of 10 of my favourite things on Granville Island.
-Once again, I focus on activities that are free or reasonably priced, although you will easily find ways to spend your money on Granville Island!
+Here is a list of my 10 favourite things to do on Granville Island.
+Once again, I focus on activities that are free or pretty inexpensive, although you will easily find ways to spend your money on Granville Island.
 Most activities listed are available 7 days a week, all year round, unless otherwise noted.

 The Public Market is, simply put, a large building overflowing with food!
 There are stalls and tables filled with fresh fruit, seafood, and meat locally sourced.
 More refined offerings are also available and on display, such as baked goods, fresh pasta and home cooked sauces, cured meats and pate, and marinated meat and seafood for home cooking.
 Still further, there are local artisans selling their crafts and a food court.
 I challenge you to walk through this place and not come away nibbling on something delicious.